Buying and Selling FAQs in Indiana

 How long does the dealer have to give me the title?

 Often, the dealer will hand over the title on the spot.
-But, if not, the dealer must present you within a 21-day affidavit to temporarily take the place of the title.
+But, if not, the dealer must present you with an affidavit to temporarily take the place of the title.

 How can I find out about Indiana's Lemon Law?

 We cover this topic in our Lemon Law article.
-The Attorney General's Office is also a good source of information, and you may reach the office at (800) 382-5516.
+The Attorney General's Office is also a good source of information, and you may reach the Consumer Protection Line at (800) 382-5516.

 How much do temporary permits cost?